 Reimagining student success through accessibility is the goal of a new initiative being lead by OSSTF and its members in District 19, funded by the Ministry for Seniors and Accessibility, Employment Strategy & Outreach Division.

 Project Accessful aims to dramatically improve employment for youth with disabilities, to diversify the workforce and to grow a stronger culture of acceptance within the province, which exemplifies the goals of the Accessibility for Ontarians with Disabilities Act.

 Five key audiences are invited to participate: students (identified through IPRC); education support workers and teachers; parents; employers; and social agencies – with the goal of strengthening employability skills and accessing employment opportunities for students in Gr 10 through 12 with learning, physical, and mental health disabilities.

 Multi-day conferences, called Symposia, will be held for each of the key Accessful stakeholder groups using Open Space Technology (OST), a method for organizing and running multi-day conferences where participants focus on the important task of identifying ‘Barriers to Employment for Youth with Disabilities.’

-The project started in December 2018.
-This website has be developed to promote online resources and in-school programming, and access to videos that document the before, during and after stages of Project Accessful.
+The project started in 2018.
+This website has been developed to promote online resources and in-school programming, and access to videos that document the before, during and after stages of Project Accessful.